Marc Almond: Personal life

 Almond formerly divided his time among London, Moscow and Barcelona.
 He stopped living in Moscow following the Russian invasion of Ukraine, stating in a 2024 interview "I don't think I can see myself ever going back to Moscow now.
 I think as an Englishman, and as an openly gay man, I'd just be too scared."
 In the same interview, it was mentioned that he had recently bought a small farm in Portugal.

 Almond has stated that he dislikes being pigeon-holed as "a 'gay' artist", saying that such a label "enables people to marginalise your work and reduce its importance, implying that it won't be of any interest to anyone who isn't gay".

+In October 2004, Almond was seriously injured in a motorbike accident near St Paul's Cathedral, London.
+Near death and in a coma for weeks, he suffered two huge blood clots and had to undergo emergency surgery twice.
+He also suffered serious head injuries, multiple breaks and fractures, a collapsed lung and damaged hearing.

 In his autobiography, Almond describes being invited for initiation into Anton LaVey's Church of Satan, and that "not being one to turn down a theatrical moment and a chance to be relegated to the bad book, I immediately said yes."
 Noise musician Boyd Rice performed the simple ceremony in "a small grotto in a wood" owned by Rose McDowall close to where the Hellfire Club used to meet.
 Almond states that the ceremony involved "no dancing naked, no bonfires, no blood sacrifice", but even so "every hair on my neck stood on end and sweat broke out on my top lip."
 Almond later stated in a 2016 interview with Loud and Quiet that the initiation was "a theatrical joke that got a bit out of hand" and that he is not a Satanist.
 By 2020, Almond had converted to Druidism.

 In response to being appointed OBE at the age of 60, Almond said he is still a "little bit" anti-establishment, but added: "I can't really be a rebel any more.
 I think it's time to leave it to younger people."

-In his 1999 autobiography, Almond stated that he has Ménière's syndrome, which has repercussions on his hearing.
+In his 1999 autobiography, Almond stated that he has Ménière's syndrome, which has repercussions for his hearing.

-Marc remains a passionate animal rights campaigner, working tirelessly to alleviate the suffering of animals across the world, and is a staunch supporter of the Campaign To Ban Trophy Hunting.
+Almond is an animal rights campaigner and supporter of the Campaign To Ban Trophy Hunting.

+Almond has said that he considers himself to be on the autism spectrum.
+In an interview with The Times, he stated, "I've always known I'm on the spectrum somewhere."
+He has also said that he has never received a formal diagnosis.